Compass/compass-rails/README.md

 options explained there will be methods and properties on the `config.compass` configuration object exposed to rails within any configuration block.

-### Notes On Sprockets Directives

-The Rails asset-pipeline, provides directives for doing things like requiring.
-These **must not** be used outside of your asset-pipeline mainfest files.

 ### Installing Compass extensions

 Step 1: Add it to your Gemfile in the `:assets` group and run the `bundle` command to install it.